 Historical and archaeological research suggest that wine-making in Europe most likely originated on the territory of nowadays Bulgaria some 5000 years ago.
-One of the oldest civilizations in Europe, the Thracians, were renowned throughout the Ancient World for their mastery of vine-growing and wine-making.
+One of the oldest civilizations in Europe, the Thracians, were renowned for their mastery of vine-growing and wine-making.
 Plenty of ancient Greek and Roman texts speak of the Thracians as the first men to cultivate vines.
 Most importantly, they were the most proficient makers of this “divine drink”.

 The famous Greek philosopher Aristotle spoke of the Thracian mythical wines, which were so rich and dense that the Greeks had to dilute them with water before drinking.
-By the way, the first ever known god of wine belonged to the Thracian pantheon and was later adopted by the Greeks under the name Dionysus.
+By the way, the first ever known god of wine belonged to the Thracian pantheon.
+He was later adopted by the Greeks under the name Dionysus.
 All Thracian cults were strongly related to the “divine drink”.
 Consequently, most Thracian archaeological artifacts found to date have a clear connection to wine.

 During the early Middle Ages, the qualities of local wine were recognized by many of the first knights-crusaders, who found it superior to West-European wines.
 Once tasted, it gradually made its way tо European courts with the help of Dubrovnik merchants.